5 minutes for you: Motivating mantras to build workplace confidence

 “I believe in my potential”

-“Great things begin with small steps”
+“Great achievements start with small tasks”

 Step 2: Schedule your mantra

-Like any other physical or mental exercise, mantras will have greatest impact if repeated regularly.
+Like any other physical or mental exercise, mantras will have greatest impact if repeated regularly, opens in a new tab.
 Select a time in the day where you can repeat your mantra without interruption.
 Many people do this as they are getting up in the morning or while looking in the mirror as they leave the house.

 Step 3: Make your mantra stick